mojohaus/jaxb2-maven-plugin/src/site/markdown/example_xjc_basic.md

 ## Example 1: Generate Java code within provided package

-The plugin will process all XSD files found within the [schema directory](xjc-mojo.html#schemaDirectory), and create Java source code in the given package (`com.example.myschema`) as defined by the `packageName` configuration parameter.
+The plugin will process all XSD files found within the [source directories](xjc-mojo.html#sources), and create Java source code in the given package (`com.example.myschema`) as defined by the `packageName` configuration parameter.
 The required JAXB runtime version of the generated code will be the same as the plugin's JAXB implementation dependency (see the [target parameter](./xjc-mojo.html#target)).